Vava Mario Yagalo: International career

 Vava represented Indonesia at the 2008 AFC U-16 Championship.
 He scored his first goal against Syria on 4 October 2008.

 Personal life

 Vava was named after two Brazilian football legends, Vavá and Mário Zagallo, despite being a devout Muslim.
 He studied law at the University of Kediri.

-Vava's father passed away on 29 June 2016 while he was training with his team.
+Vava's father died on 29 June 2016.
+He received the news when he was training with Persija.